 CAG Recruitment 2021: Apply for 10811 Auditor, Accountant posts at cag.gov.in

 The Comptroller and Auditor General of India (CAG) has invited online applications for 10,811 posts of auditor and accountant on its official website.
-Interested and eligible candidates can apply for 10,811 posts starting today, January 27, 2021, till February 19, 2021, at cag.gov.in.
+Interested and eligible candidates can apply for the vacancies starting today, January 27, 2021, till February 19, 2021, at cag.gov.in.

-Candidates selection process will be based on the test conducted by CAG.
+Candidates selection process will be based on the test conducted by the CAG.

+As per the recruitment notice, there are 6,409 openings for the post of Auditor and 4,402 for Accountant.
+The notice contains state-wise breakup of vacancies open for applications.

 Here’s the direct link to the released notification.